DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

     - *"horizontal"* - to arrange children of the shape horizontally;
     - *"vertical"* - to arrange children of the shape vertically;
     - *"remove"* - to delete the selected shape (except for the root one);
-- resizing handles (pull the handles of the editable shape to change its sizes).
+- resizing handles (pull the handles of the editable shape to change its sizes);
+- an icon to collapse/expand child shapes.

 Double-click the text of a shape to edit it.